 (http://powayusd.sdcoe.k12.ca.us/mtr/ConflictYellowstoneWolf.htm).
 This Website appeared to offer a WBI.
-However, after much discussion about the "data" that learners were to analyze on the Website, we concluded that this evidence was actually "processed information."
+However, after much discussion about the data learners were to analyze on the Website, we concluded that this evidence was actually processed information.
 This processed information was predominantly informational summaries from news agencies and non-profit organizations.
-All three researchers agreed that this type of "data" available for the learner to examine would not qualify as the type of evidence a scientist would use.
-Based on this interpretation, all three researchers agreed this Website did not contain a WBI activity.
+All three researchers agreed that the data available to the learner did not qualify as the type of evidence a scientist would use.
+Based on this interpretation, we agreed this Website did not contain a WBI activity.

 Another questionable Website was Carolina Coastal Science.
-The key issue raised in the researchers' discussion was what counts as scientific data on this Website.
+The key issue raised in our discussion was what counts as scientific data on this Website.
 The Shell Island Dilemma activity was reviewed.
 A section of the data available for students to review included a sequence of aerial photographs of a migrating inlet over a six-year period.
 The rate of the average distance change of the inlet position is documented at the bottom of these photographs.
 Additional data consisted of still images and an interactive panorama of the inlet from two different time periods.
 These digital images and interactive media allow learners to make visual observations.
-The researchers agreed after extensive discussion that these data are the same type of evidence scientists who are investigating this problem would use.
+We agreed after extensive discussion that these data are the same type of evidence used by scientists who are investigating this problem.

-Twenty-three (11.0%) of the 209 science Websites appeared after this first pass to contain science WBIs (face validity).
+After this first pass, 23 (11.0%) of the 209 science Websites appeared to contain science WBIs.
 As a confirmation check, a second member of the research team reviewed each of the 23 selected WBI science Websites and concurred that they appeared to meet the criteria for inquiry.
 The second researcher also reviewed a random sample of 20 Websites classified as not offering a WBI to ensure that these sites did not contain a science WBI as we defined it.

 All three researchers analyzed the sample of 23 science WBI Websites in a multipass unanimous consensus analysis of characteristics and classifications.
 Each researcher was asked to judge the presence of a WBI on that site and classify the properties of that WBI using the current form of our evolving classification instrument.
-Then all 3 researchers met to go over each individual decision and classification.
+Then all three researchers met to go over each individual decision and classification.
 As the instrument evolved, all three researchers as a group revisited each site to confirm all decisions and classifications again (multi-pass).
 In all cases, the three researchers had to agree on all decisions and classifications before moving on to the next WBI (unanimous consensus).